hemu75439/bomb-mail/readme.md

 <h1>Bomb-Mailer</h1>
-<p>You can send mails to multiple people with single mail-id at a time.</p>
+<p>You can send mails to multiple people with multiple e-mails at a time.</p>